sonata-nfv/son-cli/README.md

 After a service has been deployed on the SDK emulator (son-emu), son-monitor can be used.
 Son-monitor calls the son-emu rest api ,the Prometheus API and the GateKeeper API of the SONATA Service Platform.

-*Example1*: All required metric are described in the [MSD file] (https://github.com/sonata-nfv/son-cli/wiki/son-monitor:-msd-file).
+*Example1*: All required metric are described in the [MSD file](https://github.com/sonata-nfv/son-cli/wiki/son-monitor:-msd-file).
 This MSD file is parsed by the son-monitor tool and all described metrics are installed and exported to the Prometheus DB and a Grafana dashboard.
 ```
 son-monitor msd -f msd.yml
 ```